rlouf/blog/content/post/ppl_integrator_api.md

 ---
-title: "MCX: designing the API of the HMC kernel"
+title: "Designing modular inference engines: API for the HMC kernel"
 date: 2020-02-13T09:13:38+01:00
 draft: false
 ---

-I have been working on a probabilistic programming library, MCX (don't use it yet, most of it is in API prototype stage) for the past few weeks.
+I have been working on a probabilistic programming library, [MCX](https://github.com/rlouf/mcx) (don't use it yet, most of the inference engine is in API prototype stage) for the past few weeks.
 I will write more about it soon, but the library is based on source code transformation: you express the model as a python function, and a compiler reads the function, applies the necessary transformations and outputs either a function that generates samples from this distribution, or its logpdf.
 The logpdf can be